AS

 Innovation Project Manager, SXSW

-Solution: A look into the refined provisioning journey.
+A look into how our Solution changes the journey.

 Craig’s manager assigns him a new project: provision two Cloud services for an upcoming live event.